Zinbo/software-dev-repository/content/posts/ToMemorise/index.md

 - Real-World Performance.
 You should be familiar with the speed of everything your computer can do, including the relative performance of RAM, disk, SSD and your network.
 - Estimation.
 Estimation, especially in the form of a back-of-the-envelope calculation, is important because it helps you narrow down the list of possible solutions to only the ones that are feasible.
 Then you have only a few prototypes or micro-benchmarks to write.
 - Availability and Reliability.
 Are you thinking about how things can fail, especially in a distributed environment?
 Do know how to design a system to cope with network failures?
 Do you understand durability?

+# System Design
+- As a rule of thumb, a single server can handle 50,000 connections at a time.